-Most students are expected to follow a traditional pattern of accumulating their results over two years of study in Grades 11 and 12, with results at Units 3 and 4 expected to be achieved over the one year (Grade 12).
+Most students are expected to follow a traditional pattern of accumulating their results over two years of study in Years 11 and 12, with results at Units 3 and 4 expected to be achieved over the one year (Year12).

-However, to accommodate Variable Progression Rate (VPR) students and others who are not able to undertake a full-time secondary workload, ATARs can be calculated based on results from within five consecutive years.
+However, to accommodate accelerated students (completing one or more subjects in Year 11), Variable Progression Rate (VPR) students and others who are not able to undertake a full-time secondary workload, ATARs can be calculated based on results from within five consecutive years.
 At the extreme, this means that a student could complete one ATAR-eligible subject per year over a five-year period to qualify for an ATAR.

-It also means that students can take breaks between their subject attempts, for example: do two subjects one year, take a year off, do another 2 subjects, and take another year off, and then return in the fifth year to complete one more subject to qualify for their ATAR.
+It also means that students can take breaks between their subject attempts, for example: do two subjects one year, take a year off, do another two subjects, and take another year off, and then return in the fifth year to complete one more subject to qualify for their ATAR.